After-Shock/Cloudbox-wiki/FAQ.md

   1. Edit the Plex Autoscan config via `nano /opt/plex` and switch the ID numbers to match the Section IDs from Step 1.

   1. Restart Plex Autoscan: `sudo nano systemctl restart plex_autoscan`

+## PlexPy logs location.

+  - If you are asked for the plex logs location, it is exactly `/logs`.